 By early 1980, Moffett sold the land to locals Ed and Joanne Grow who opened Rolling Vineyards Farm Winery under the New York Farm Winery Act of 1976.
 This new law enabled grape growers to open a winery on their farm, and was the true beginning of today's thriving Finger Lakes Wine Region.
-Ed continued to plant more grape varieties, including Riesling, Gewurztraminer and Vidal Blanc, and continued to make and sell wine using the farm's early-century barn as the production facility and tasting room.
+Ed continued to plant more grape varieties, including Riesling, Gewurztraminer, and Vidal Blanc, and continued to make and sell wine using the farm's early-century barn as the production facility and tasting room.
 From 1981 to 1991 Rolling Vineyards continued to operate, and even tied with Wagner Vineyards to win New York State's first "Governor's Cup," the highest award a New York wine can win.